Inbibo/shift_docs/docs/getting_started/basics/ui_overview.md

 ### The Logger

 The logger displays all the log messages generated while working on Shift.
-This covers everything from node errors and warnings, setup information, missing configurations, or extraordinary exceptions raised by Shift.
+This covers everything from node errors and warnings, setup information, missing configurations to extraordinary exceptions raised by Shift.
 Log messages can be removed by clicking `Clear` on the bottom right corner of the widget.

 <figure>
       <img src="images/logger.png" alt="Logger">